Meet our team . . .

 Andrei Tcaciuc - MAPPI, Reg ICP Psychotherapist/Psychologist

-Andrei has been working for five years as a psychotherapist in private practice.
+Andrei has been working since 2014 as a psychotherapist in private practice.
 Andrei also works in the Remedy Clinic and Fairview Therapy Centre and is available in Glosna Wednesdays and Fridays each week.
 Andrei also has fifteen years of experience in the healthcare sector where he worked with young people and their families.
 Andrei collaborates with TUSLA to provide bereavement training and education for healthcare professionals.

 Andrei has received his psychoanalytic training at St. Vincent’s University Hospital, Dublin.
 He has focused on helping individuals to improve their mental health and to work in the alleviation of a range of personal difficulties.